liuxin0824/ComSD/README.md

 ### CIC

 CIC is able to produce dynamic movements, but the generated skills are **indistinguishable and homogeneous**.
 Most skills discovered by CIC are trying to dynamically flip.
-In addition, it can't generate behaviors at other activity levels.  **(high state exploration, low skill diversity)**
+In addition, it can't generate behaviors at other activity levels (e.g., postures).  **(high state exploration, low skill diversity)**